History Files

 FeatureThe Uruk IV period in the fourth millennium BC greatly accelerated that process.
 By the end of that period, Sumer was divided into approximately a dozen city states which were independent of one another.
 Many early historical events in the region are found only in the Sumerian king list, which notates the rulers of the city states (and see feature link), but archaeology has also uncovered a wealth of detail.

 It was from this time that Sumer began establishing meaningful trading links which lay outside of southern Mesopotamia.
 Many of these were city states in northern Mesopotamia, southern Anatolia, and Syria, but others lay farther afield.
-Dilmun comes under the latter heading.
+Dilmun (or Telmun) comes under the latter heading, one of a chain of trading centres which stretched all the way to the Indus Valley.

 The Persian Gulf gave Sumerian city states a level of access to Omani copper mines.
 This supply was crucial to the region's newly-developed bronze technology.
 Texts begin referring increasingly to a 'land of Dilmun' as an important trading partner with southern Mesopotamia.
 It became a vital source of timber and copper, although modern claims for Sumer's potential lack of direct timber supplies have sometimes been overplayed.

-Dilmun is mentioned only once during the Uruk IV period, but it is noted with increasing frequency during the 'Early Dynastic' period which covers the greater part of the third millennium BC.
-It was also important in the early second millennium BC, with major political players such as Elam maintaining close contacts.
+Dilmun is mentioned only once during the Uruk IV period of the fourth millennium BC, but it is noted with increasing frequency during the 'Early Dynastic' period which covers the greater part of the third millennium BC.
+It was also important in the early second millennium BC, with major political players such as Elam maintaining close contacts under the Eparti kings.

 The difference between the Uruk IV period and the 'Early Dynastic' was that the former had used regional Uruk colonies to manage importations while the latter was content to go through a trading network without the need to establish colonies.